utruong309/utruong309/README.md

 ---

 ## About Me
-- 🌱 I'm currently a sophomore studying CS and Math at Bryn Mawr College
+- 🌱 I'm currently studying CS and Math at Bryn Mawr College
 - 💬 Ask me about **Java, Python, ML, Web Dev**
 - I love coffee hopping☕, photography📸, and experimenting with new cooking recipes🍳